 The Victoria performing arts and culture options are as diverse as most large cities but on a slightly smaller scale.

-For contemporary live theatre you can’t beat The Belfry Theatre.
-Located in Fernwood village, the Belfry Theatre makes its home in a former Baptist Church.
+The Victoria performing arts scene boasts contemporary live theatre at The Belfry Theatre.
+Located in Fernwood village, the Belfry makes its home in a former Baptist Church.
 They produce up to 12 plays each year with a special emphasis on Canadian productions.
 They promote themselves in this way:

 "With love, from scratch, and with some of the country's best theatre artists, we build, rehearse and create our plays in our own home, a renovated 19th century church in Fernwood - Victoria's most interesting neighbourhood."